 Mrs. Reagan, it is us, and all Americans, who owe President Reagan an inestimable debt of gratitude for his leadership and legacy in support of Essential Liberty.
 In fact The Patriot Post’s mission statement was crafted from his vision, under the guidance of his former White House adviser, Lyn Nofziger, the “North Star” of the Reagan Revolution.
 Lyn most enjoyed how we “cut down to size the pompous praters and propagandists on the left.”

-We know that President Reagan is smiling upon the renewed grassroots assemblage embodied in the Tea Party movement, demanding the restoration of constitutional integrity.
+We know that President Reagan is smiling upon the renewed grassroots assemblage of American Patriots embodied in the Tea Party movement, who have renewed the demand for restoration of Liberty and constitutional integrity.

 His understanding of “endowed by our Creator with certain unalienable Rights” was aptly represented in his observation, “America needs God more than God needs America.
 If we ever forget that we are One Nation Under God, then we will be a Nation gone under.”
 His eternal optimism was best captured in these words to our nation, “America’s best days are yet to come.
 Our proudest moments are yet to be.
 Our most glorious achievements are just ahead.”

 Job well done good and faithful servant.
 Rest in peace.

 Footnote: “The vision and legacy of the Reagan Revolution flourish on the pages of The Patriot Post.”
 (Michael Reagan) For excellent resources on Ronald Reagan, link to Reagan Portrait, and for a comprehensive collection of Reagan speeches, link to Reagan2020, a site dedicate to his perfect vision for America in its third century, and its implementation by the years 2020.